Sample 24622: Drop variables from a SAS data set when all its values are missing

 array char_miss [&char_qty] $ (&char_qty * 'missing');

-/* it's length is sufficient. */
+/* Ensure that its length is sufficient. */

 length list $ 50;